 Some similarities do exist between preparing a dental claim and preparing a medical claim.
 The patient demographics and insurance demographic sections are examples.
 As with dental, primary and secondary insurance information must be provided to medical carriers.
 There are, however, some very significant differences.
 As far as coding is concerned, medical carriers require more than just a procedure code as dental carriers do.
 Medical carriers not only require procedure code(s) but also the reason why the procedure(s) were performed.

-Filing medical claims involves several key steps.
+Filing medical claims involve several key steps.
 First, you will need to obtain the patient’s medical insurance information.
 This can be done by either re-designing your patient’s registration form to request the information needed or by using a separate medical information form or by using a separate medical information form.
 Emphasize in writing that while some procedures may be filed with the patient’s medical plan, the final responsibility for payment still lies with the patient.
-Keep in mind that it is always advisable to contact the medical carrier prior to treatment to determine eligibility, benefits and the following:
+Keep in mind that it is always advisable to contact the medical carrier before treatment to determine eligibility, benefits, and the following:

 - The type of medical plan you are billing.
 Keep in mind that HMO’s or PPO’s may decline benefits, pay the subscriber, or pay a lower percentage to non-participating providers

 - The medical plan’s special requirements for filing dental procedures with medical as primary.
 The subscriber normally has the right to file with the medical as primary as long as it is not written in his/her plan that dental must be filed first if the procedure is performed by a dentist.

 - If a pre-authorization or referral is required for the procedures involved.
 (This is much more common in medical than it is in dental.)